 Dr. St. Peter shares his Zoobiquity “a-ha” moment at NAVC 2016.

 Many veterinarians and medical doctors, just like Drs.
 Heinen and St. Peter, have made very similar human-animal connections themselves.
 On January 18, 2016, at the largest annual gathering of veterinarians, Dr. Barbara Natterson-Horowitz and Kathryn Bowers uncovered many more links between the species.
-The pair of authors behind New York Times bestseller Zoobiquity were thekeynote presentation at the North American Veterinary Community Conference (NAVC) in Orlando, which was attended by nearly 1,000 veterinarians and industry experts!
+The pair of authors behind New York Times bestseller Zoobiquity were the keynote presentation at the North American Veterinary Community Conference (NAVC) in Orlando, which was attended by nearly 3,500 veterinarians and industry experts!